brainupdaters/drlm-docs/docs/source/Install.rst

 -----------------------------------

 .. note::
-   On the following steps, is assumed you have a minimal installation of Debian 8/9 or Ubuntu 16.04.
+   On the following steps, is assumed you have a minimal installation of Debian 8/9 or Ubuntu 16.04/18.04 LTS.

 Install requirements
 ~~~~~~~~~~~~~~~~~~~~